-Conrado Guerrero has been a building engineer with LAUSD for 23 years.
-In his more than two decades on the job, he’s never seen so much attention paid to air filters in schools.
-Throughout this pandemic, he has been upgrading all the air conditioning filters at over 120 different school sites in Central and South Los Angeles to make each classroom compliant with COVID-19 safety regulations.
+Conrado Guerrero has been a building engineer with LAUSD for 24 years.
+In his more than two decades on the job, he’s never seen so much attention paid to air filters and air conditioning in schools.
+Throughout the pandemic, he upgraded all the air conditioning filters at over 120 different school sites in Central and South Los Angeles to make each classroom compliant with COVID-19 safety regulations.
+As temperatures heat-up, his job is crucial to maintaining a safe and cool learning environment for all students.

 Conrado starts his day off at six in the morning, making sure his location’s equipment is operative and their central plants are working by providing heating and cooling.
 From there, he gets routed to different schools, where he performs preventative maintenance tasks; fixing water leaks, changing filters, conducting minor repairs on components of the heating and air-conditioning systems, reading and recording temperatures, pressures, gas and water usage on boilers and other equipment located in the physical plant.